 Every plumber knows they need a website.
 But oftentimes the challenge is assessing the performance of that website as it relates to lead generation.
 There’s many avenues plumbers use to get a website up for their business.
 Sometimes they hire a web design company who also performs search engine optimization (SEO) services.
 Other times they have a relative or family friend make the website for free.
 There’s even contractors who make a website on their own using DIY web development platforms like Wix, Weebly, or SquareSpace.
 Which route a plumber goes often depends on budget, knowledge of digital marketing and local competition.
-Whichever choice is made, is important that contractors can grade their site’s performance.
+Whichever choice is made, is important that contractors can grade their site’s performance and adapt as needed to continue generating leads.
 This can be achieved by tracking KPI’s or Key Performance Indicators which we will discuss below.

 What is a KPI?

 A Key Performance Indicator (KPI) is one or more metrics that are indicative of business success.
 In regards to a website, a KPI would predict the success or failure of a website.
 Strong KPI’s are quantifiable so that they can be precisely measured without ambiguity.
 Similarly, KPI’s that are aligned with a plumber’s overall business goals are most valuable.

 For plumbers KPI’s should represent user actions.
 User behavioral metrics can be tracked and analyzed using Google Analytics which is a free tool provided by Google that can be installed on any website.
 Almost every successful website on the internet tracks behavior through Google Analytics and you should too.
 Here are some of the best KPI’s for plumbing company websites:

 - Event Tracking: The number of times a predetermined event (i.e. clicking a contact form) takes place